MayuriSutar12/Scalar_Excel_Adin/Docs/Functionality_Flow_Diagrams.md

 | AuthSlice                     | The AuthSlice layer is typically part of a Redux-based state management setup and is responsible for managing authentication-related state in an application.
 This layer often includes actions, reducers, and selectors specifically focused on handling user authentication related state changes. |
 | ExcelService                  | The ExcelService layer is a service layer designed to manage interactions with Excel using the Excel JavaScript API.
 This layer abstracts away the complexities of working directly with the API, providing a structured interface to interact with Excel worksheets, cells, tables, charts, and other elements. |

-Thorough understanding of how the system operates
- What the components do, their responsibilities, and how they interact.

  ### Authentication Flow

 ![Auth Flow](auth.png)